These 3 Tips will Boost your Flea Market Sales Dramatically

 Ask your friends, family and customers to “Like” you on Facebook.
 Seems a little silly, I know, but the more Likes on Facebook you get, the better opportunities you have to put your business in front of new potential customers.
 Stay current on Facebook and update at least once a week.

-Those who Like your page will get any update you make (that’s why you want to stay current and up-to-date—you’ll keep your business popping up on their page!).
+Those who Like your page will get any updates you make (that’s why you want to stay current and up-to-date—you’ll keep your business popping up on their page!).
 The more Likes on Facebook you have also leads to trust.
-For potential customers, seeing lots of people associate with your page will help create trust and confidence as well as curiosity.
+For potential customers, seeing lots of people associate with your page will help create trust and confidence, as well as, curiosity.
 Potential customers will want to know why so many people Like you and will check your business out for themselves!

 3. Start a Monthly Email

 Another great way to turn a one-time customer into a recurring customer is to get them on your email list.
 Don’t have an email list?
 Start one!
 Have a sign-up sheet or notepad by your check-out table.
-Encourage them to sign-up for monthly emails.
-Entice customers to sign-up by offering updates, exclusive product reveals and offers, as well as, coupons.
-Also, keep a running list of events and shows you will be attending.
+Encourage them to sign-up to receive exclusive deals or announcements for special events, product reveals, as well as, coupons.
+Also, keep a running list of events and shows you will be attending to send out in advance to encourage attendance.

 Take time to grown your customer base and grow your business.
 Don’t let potential customer opportunities pass you by.
 Gather up information and be sure to give yours out too!